 Cities – Madrid, Barcelona and Seville

-Madrid is a great place to start when searching for your job in Spain.
+This is a great place to start when searching for your job in Spain to teach English.
 The safest city in the country, the capital also offers incredible experiences when it comes to nightlife, tourism, eating and drinking out and much more.
 Madrid is the perfect place to soak up the Spanish way of life, and unlike some of its neighbouring regions, Spanish is the only language spoken here so it’s the best place to learn how to speak the lingo.
 Apart from overflowing with things to do, Madrid is also central Spain, which means that flying anywhere out is super cheap and easy.
 You can experience so much of Europe with the time off that you have, not to mention all of the culture and history that Madrid itself has to offer.

-Seville is fast becoming a popular choice with expats due to its size.
+This is a fast becoming a popular choice with expats due to its size.
 The slightly smaller city has all the amenities and culture of the bigger cities but with less time spent walking between areas.
 Seville is full of beautiful unique neighborhoods, all with their own feel and function, suitable for every taste and budget.
 Furthermore, because Seville is smaller and less busy, it’s cheaper and more pleasant to get around without the tourists and population of the bigger cities.
 Plus, with less tourists comes more opportunities to learn how to speak Spanish.

 The Spanish are famous worldwide for their delectable dishes, so where better to experience them than in the country itself?
 Spanish food is full of flavor and the people take their comfort food very seriously.
 So much so that even their snacks are amazing, and food is given to you free with almost every drink you order.
 The birthplace of Paella, Chorizo, Sangria and Tapas is not one to be ignored, and the Spanish do their meals right.
 They enjoy a large lunch and then a nap, so that they can have a light dinner and enjoy a night out on the town.
 If this isn’t the secret to a happy life, then there mustn’t be one.